Navya2052005/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 - A company uses Seaborn to analyze employee performance data and identifies areas where employees need training and development.
 They use this information to develop targeted training programs and improve employee performance.
 - An organization uses Seaborn to analyze the relationship between performance ratings and compensation, and identifies opportunities to adjust compensation packages to better reflect employee performance.
-- A business uses Seaborn to identify high-potential employees and develop succession plans to ensure continuity of leadership and expertise.
+- A business uses Seaborn to identify high-potential employees and develop succession plans to ensure continuity of leadership and expertise

-I hope this helps!
-Let me know if you have any further questions.
 Here are some advantages of analyzing employees' performance data:

 1. Improved Decision-Making: Analyzing employees' performance data provides insights that can inform data-driven decision-making in HR and management.